heungjae/actifio-1/AGM/certificates.md

 cp /etc/nginx/ssl/server.key /act/certs/nginx.key
 ```

-Confirm the nginx syntax is correct:
+Confirm there is no syntax errors in the nginx configuration file:
 ```
 nginx -t
 ```